-If any conflict or ambiguity arises between the Policy Statement on Ensuring Research Integrity in Ireland or the European Code of Conduct for Research Integrity and this Policy, the NUI Galway Policy shall prevail.
+If any conflict or ambiguity arises between the National Policy Statement on Ensuring Research Integrity in Ireland (2024) and European Code of Conduct for Research Integrity (2023) and this Policy, the University of Galway Policy shall prevail.
 The setting of standards for professional behaviour in research is not intended to compromise the freedom, within the law, of Academic Staff to question and test received wisdom and to put forward new ideas and controversial or unpopular opinions (see section 14(2) of the Universities Act 1997).